In Germany Guide – Part 4 we will talk about: Habits of German People, their Social Life and Food.

 It is worth noting that there are many assemblies; in other words; associations for every aspect and activity in Germany.
 These associations offer great opportunities for the integration of foreigners through hobbies and activities, such as music, singing, small gardens, animal husbandry, or various sports.

 As for the customs of the German people, which you must study well if you want to integrate with them; the most important of which is their discipline, commitment to time, and laws.
-Furthermore, their love for work, travel, and their language is unique.
+Furthermore, their love for work, travel, and their language are unique.
 We have already discussed this topic (click here to read).
 The funny thing is their great love for the sun, as the sun in Germany is rare.
-That is why it is very normal to find your German neighbors sunbathing in the garden on a bright day.
+That is why it is very normal to find your German neighbour sunbathing in the garden on a bright day.